-You can quickly purchase a product online, adjust smart home thermostat temperature, or play a song over a connected speaker, all using your voice.
-AI and cloud-based resources make your requests a reality and make client-organization interactions strategically efficient and insight-driven.
+You can quickly purchase a product online, adjust your smart home thermostat temperature, or play a song over a connected speaker, all using your voice.
+Cloud AI services make your requests a reality and make client-organization interactions strategically efficient and insight-driven.

 The Impact of AI on Cloud Computing

 Artificial Intelligence has impacted new-generation cloud computing in extraordinary ways, including fostering the establishment of revolutionary technology applications such as the Internet of Things (IoT).
 AI combines application data with machine learning capabilities to enable analytical access to large amounts of data and extract useful information on the go.

 You can process big data in record time.

 The primary concern regarding the development of AI is how its technology is enabling machines to operate as humans.
 There are rising fears about how this will affect the human labor force, primarily because it’s challenging to calculate incoming changes.